 Museums of South Wales

-The world-class museums in South Wales are a highlight for many guests at our self catering holiday cottages.
+South Wales museums are a highlight for many guests at our self catering holiday cottages.
 There is plenty of choice – from anthracite to Zulus “ and most offer free admission!
 Here are a few of our favourites (all are within easy reach of our holiday cottages):

 National Waterfront Museum (11 miles away) at Swansea tells the story of industry and innovation in Wales, now and over the last 300 years.